WaltOlea/ContactTrackingSystem/README.md

 * BootStrap for handling mobile screens

-* Font Awesome for addind icons to buttons fir UX/UI enhancement
+* Font Awesome for adding icons to buttons for UX/UI enhancement

-Small Note: When getting the repo make sure to open the contact page solution file to run.
+Troubleshooting: When getting the repo make sure to open the contact page solution file to run.
+Run debug in IIS Express.
+If you get NuGet error, please right click on soilution and restore NuGet packages.